zoontek/react-native-permissions/README.md

 # …
 ```

-3. Then execute `pod install` in `ios/` directory _(📌  Note that it must be re-executed each time you update this config)_.
+3. Then execute `pod install` in your `ios` directory _(📌  Note that it must be re-executed each time you update this config)_.

-4. Finally, add the permissions you included in `setup_permissions` to your `Info.plist` with usage descriptions.
+4. Finally, add the corresponding permissions usage descriptions to your `Info.plist`.
 For example:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>